I didn't remember to look for it until I have four minutes or one minute left.

 And we need to start looking, instead of just raising our awareness of the NYPD, we need to start doing things like shutting Times Square down to traffic.

-Right now, you would prefer the Times Square be shut down right now in response to what's happening in Paris.
+Right now, would you prefer the Times Square be shut down right now in response to what's happening in Paris?

 I just drove through there in a cab.